andycroll/andycroll.com/_posts/2024/2024-11-11-use-blank-and-present-in-rails.md

 If you're working in a pure Ruby environment, you'd need to add the `active_support` gem to use these methods.
 Or if you need to distinguish between different types of "empty" (e.g., `nil` vs. empty string), more specific checks might be necessary.

-For extremely performance-critical code, using `blank?` might be slightly slower than a direct `nil?` or `empty?` checks, as it performs multiple checks internally.
-But your milage may vary and you should benchmark to determine if this is a concern for your specific usage.
+For extremely performance-critical code, using `blank?` might be slightly slower than a direct `nil?` or `empty?` check, as it can use multiple methods internally.
+But your mileage may vary and you should benchmark to determine if this is a concern for your specific usage.

 ## Additional reading